 3. If the selected thread has completed its time slice.

 If any higher priority thread comes in the RUNNABLE state or the time slice of a given thread has finished.
-Then the current running thread will be suspended and another thread having higher priority will get time slice for completing its task in the Running state.
+Then the current running thread will be suspended and another thread having higher priority will get a time slice for completing its task in the Running state.
 This type of scheduling is called Preemptive-priority scheduling.

 First come First serve Scheduling(FIFS)